Would you be surprised to learn yoyo diets are a pillar of the weight loss industry?

 Politics aside, just because something is legal, doesn’t make it good for you.
 If you’re using any of the above and they’re having negative effects, getting to the root cause as to why you’re using them is the first point of understanding and then modifying the behaviour.

 Want to learn more?
-Here’s a 9min masterclass covering everything you just learned.
+Here’s a 9min masterclass covering everything you just learned and don’t forget to check out our shop when you’re ready to start putting this into practice.